QHOD/qhod-edition-data/README.md

 All edition text data is licenced under CC-BY 4.0, image data is published with permission from the holding institutions (documented in the tei:sourceDesc of each document).

+As Git LFS support for the combination of GitHub and Zenodo is somehow broken, consult the published edition data directly at <https://zenodo.org/doi/10.5281/zenodo.7648909>.